obroadrick/stratified_athena/README.md

 A lot of this code is pulled straight from [the SUITE work](https://github.com/pbstark/CORLA18/tree/master/code) and a few files are pulled from [the minerva branch of r2b2](https://github.com/gwexploratoryaudits/r2b2/tree/minerva).

-All current work is on [the s2 branch of this repo](https://github.com/obroadrick/stratified_athena/tree/s2), s2 meaning 2 strata (CVR and no-CVR).
+All work has been consolidated to master branch.

 Please ask me any questions that come up.